by Francis P. Sempa

 At Newburgh on August 7, 1782, Washington instituted the awarding of a “Badge of Military Merit” for troops who demonstrated exceptional courage in battle.
 In his general orders establishing the award, Washington wrote:

-action is performed, the author of it shall be permitted to wear on his facings, over his left breast, the figure of a heart of purple cloth or silk edged with narrow lace or binding.
+“The General ever desirous to cherish virtuous ambition in his soldiers, as well as to foster and encourage every species of Military merit directs whenever any singularly meritoriousaction is performed, the author of it shall be permitted to wear on his facings, over his left breast, the figure of a heart of purple cloth or silk edged with narrow lace or binding.”

 After the Revolutionary War, Washington’s purple Badge of Merit was forgotten, and it was not until 1932 that Army Chief of Staff Douglas MacArthur revived his idea in what we know today as the awarding of the Purple Heart for soldiers wounded or killed in battle.
 That year, 138 World War I veterans were awarded the Purple Heart at Temple Hill in New Windsor at the sight of the last encampment of the Continental Army.